AlGepe/OmniSnippets_JS/docs/generalTips/uxGuidelines/blocks/variableBlock/helpText.rst

 How to use it well
 ^^^^^^^^^^^^^^^^^^

+* Use help text to explain the field itself.

+* Use help text to expand upon the :ref:`label <uxVariableBlockLabel>` (which you should keep as short as possible).
+Add information you couldn't fit in the label.
+Don't merely repeat the label.

 * Avoid very long descriptions.
 If a longer description is needed, consider adding some guiding text in a :ref:`text block <uxTextBlock>` above the field.

 * Avoid long examples, and don't demonstrate calculations in the help text.

-* Use universal examples and avoid examples that are bound to change with time (like price) or/and are very location specific.
+* Use universal examples --- avoid examples that are bound to change with time (like price), or that are country-specific.

 * As per other text fields of the calculator, use markdown as much as possible, and resort to LaTeX only when necessary.